tamvo22/next-firebase-auth/README.md

 One of the most difficult aspects of application development is authentication and database storage.
 In this project app, I'll introduce [Google Firebase](https://firebase.google.com/), one of the most popular authentication services out there, and [Google Cloud Firestore](https://firebase.google.com/docs/firestore/quickstart), one of the most inventive NoSQL database options available.
 Leveraging [NextAuth](https://next-auth.js.org/) and Firebase, we will develop the login authentication application with [JWT sessions](https://next-auth.js.org/configuration/options#session) and [Next.js 12 middleware](https://nextjs.org/docs/advanced-features/middleware) to prevent unauthorized access to private pages.
 Additionally, we will use Cloud Firestore features to offer database access and data manipulation.

 ## Starter project

-This project app is based on the starter [MUI 5 + Next.js + TypeScript example](https://github.com/mui/material-ui/tree/master/examples/nextjs-with-typescript).
+This project app is based on the starter [Next.js + MUI 5 Light/Dark Mode Theme + TypeScript example](https://github.com/tamvo22/mui-v5-theme).

 ## Objective